-English Literature, History, Politics & Society, and Creative Writing minimum of 46.5 contact hours.
-International Politics course minimum of 45 contact hours.
+English Literature, History, Politics & Society, Creative Writing, and International Politics courses each constitutes a minimum of 45 contact hours.
 Please reference specific course pages for breakdown of hours.

 All participants will receive a certificate of completion from the University of Oxford upon submission of course work.